kwatsy/codewolf-security-scanner/README.md

-# 🐺 VibeWolf Security Scanner
+# 🐺 CodeWolf Security Scanner

 **The Guardian Wolf for Developers** 🛡️